 As Christians, we should pray for the oppressed and at-risk.
-When we recognize vulnerable people groups, and I’m thinking of the elderly, unborn, mentally handicapped, refugees, and the impoverished and poor.
+When we recognize vulnerable people groups, and I’m thinking of the elderly, unborn, mentally handicapped, refugees, those who experience racism, and the impoverished and poor.
 We should pray for them that God would grant them human justice.

 Second, we should pray for divine justice.
 Notice the woman needs protection from her “adversary.”
 “Adversary” is the same word used later in the New Testament to describe Satan.

 1 Peter 5:8 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 (NIV®)

 As Christians, we should be praying for justice against our adversary Satan.
 Satan has lot’s of different tools.
 He can use all his spiritual tools like discouragement, oppression, and temptation, but he can also use the tangible tools of injustice, like racism, predatory lending, and drug and alcohol addiction.
 The two go together.
 Let’s pray specifically for God’s justice, both human and divine.
 It often feels like God is never going to do it, like God has forgotten us and his promise of justice.

 3) God seems far away but he is not.